billynewport/datasurface/docs/Tutorial.md

 If someone attempts to make these changes from a different branch of repository then those changes will be rejected by the checks on the pull request.
 Top level changes to the eco-model can only be made using pull requests from the configured repository for the Ecosystem.

-## Making further changes to ecosystem
+## Making further changes to ecosystem, lets define a GovernanceZone 'GZ'

 This is slightly different from the initial step as we were cloning the system from the datasurfacetemplate repository.
 At this point, we have our own repository in test-surface.
 So, when we make changes, we clone that, make the changes in the eco_edits branch and then push them to the main branch.
 We can then make a pull request to the main branch to get the changes live.